jwardsmith/Blue-Team-Scripts/Incident Response/PICERL Cheat Sheet.md

 - Characterise Incident - do we know the category (DoS, compromised asset, malware, phish), criticality (critical, high, medium, low, info), and sensitivity of the incident (extremely sensitive, sensitive, less sensitive).
 - Inform Management - have we notified our manager?
+- Inform Impacted Business Unit - have we notified the impacted business unit?
+- Incident Tracking Entry - have we created a ticket for documentation and tracking purposes?

 ### Eradication